ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ###### Replication Restrictions Between Altibase 7.1 and Altibase 7.3

-DDL synchronization and Offline Replication are not supported between Altibase 7.1 and Altibase 7.3 when the running replication mode is EAGER.
+DDL synchronization and Offline Replication are not supported between Altibase 7.1 and Altibase 7.3.

 ###### Replication Restrictions Between Altibase 6.5.1 and Altibase 7.3